 4. Company bus and carpooling

 To cut the carbon emission from vehicles, MitraStar employees are encouraged to:

-- Take the company bus service, offered since 1996, for daily commuting. - Take the shuttle bus service provided by the Hsinchu Science Park since 2002 for on-campus transportation.
-There are four routes: Red, Purple, Orange and Green, for different directions. - Colleague carpooling has been organized since 2005 to cut fuel expense and reduce air pollution.
+- Take the company bus service, offered since 1996, for daily commuting. - ➤ Take the shuttle bus service provided by the transportation.
+There are four routes: Red, Purple,